 #2: TGIN Honey Miracle Hair Mask

-- This luxurious deep conditioner contains raw honey for softer, shinier tresses and jojoba and olive oils, which nourish and heal strands in need of repair.
-The result is hair that never looked so good.
+- INSTANT MAKE OVER FOR DRY, DAMAGED, COLOR TREATED HAIR: This luxurious deep conditioner contains raw honey for softer, shinier tresses and jojoba and olive oils, which nourish and heal strands in need of repair.
+Hair never looked so good!